brendafrancis/sovrin-client/getting-started.md

 sovrin>
 ```

-We’re going to be playing the role of multiple **_identity owners_** (a person like Alice, an organization like Faber College, or an IoT - style thing; these are often called "principals" in security circles) before the guide is done.To do this we’ll use multiple shells.
+We’re going to be playing the role of multiple **_identity owners_** (a person like Alice, an organization like Faber College, or an IoT-style thing; these are often called "principals" in security circles) before the guide is done.
+To do this we’ll use multiple shells.
 To make it easy to keep track of which identity owner we’re representing in a given window, let’s change the prompt:

 ```
 sovrin> prompt ALICE